Skip to main content

 Do nonprofit grantees get access to the full UpMetrics platform functionality?

-Yes, sponsored nonprofit grantees will receive full access to the UpMetrics IMM Suite - Professional Edition, which includes all features needed for measuring the impact of their programs and communicating that impact to their grantors and community stakeholders.
+Yes, sponsored nonprofit grantees will receive full access to the UpMetrics IMM Suite, which includes all features needed for measuring the impact of their programs and communicating that impact to their grantors and community stakeholders.

 • Impact Framework Builder